browniefed/react-native-animation-book/events/SCROLL.md

 });
 ```

 We setup our `_animatedValue` and create our `interpolate` that spans the range of our content.
-In our case we've defined it as `5000`, so this is slightly impracticle.
+In our case we've defined it as `5000`, so this is slightly impractical.
 But that's what `extrapolation` is for!
 In our case we'll clamp it but it might make sense to leave it as the default `extend` here.

 Now we use [Animated.event](../api/EVENT.md) to map our event from the JSON, to the `contentOffset.y` which is the distance the user has scrolled.
 Then we can simply pass that into the `onScroll` and as the user scrolls it'll automatically call `setValue` on our `this._animatedValue` which will cause the `interpolate` to control the background color.